New Paragraph

 This morning we visit the naturalistic garden, Knoll Gardens, based on low maintenance gardening whatever the weather.
 You will have a guided tour (depending on availability at the time of confirmation) with Knoll’s owner, plantsman, author and the UK’s leading grass specialist, Neil Lucas.

-Afternoon transfer to London hotel for check in.
+Return to your London hotel.
 Dinner at leisure.
 (B)

 Free time for lunch.